Argentine cuisine: Typical foods

 Most regions of Argentina are known for their beef-oriented diet.
 Grilled meat from the asado (barbecue) is a staple, with steak and beef ribs especially common.
 The term asado itself refers to long strips of flank-cut beef ribs.

 Popular items such as chorizo (pork sausage), morcilla (blood sausage), chinchulines (chitterlings), mollejas (sweetbread), and other parts of the animal are also enjoyed.

 In Patagonia, however, lamb and chivito (goat) are eaten more frequently than beef.
 Whole lambs and goats are traditionally cooked over an open fire in a technique known as asado a la estaca.

 The most common condiment for asado is chimichurri, a sauce of herbs, garlic and vinegar.
 Unlike other preparations, Argentines do not include chilli in their version of chimichurri, but it does include a still-spicy, but milder form of red pepper, ají molido.

 Breaded and fried meats (milanesas) are used as snacks, in sandwiches, or eaten warm with mashed potatoes, purée.

 Empanadas, small pastries of meat, cheese, sweet corn, and many other fillings, are a common sight at parties and picnics, or as starters to a meal.
 They also vary in their looks, since they are folded with a traditional decorative edging called repulgue.
 The repulgue is not just aesthetic, but also serves as a way to identify the flavor of each empanada since they are traditionally ordered in dozens where people mix and match flavors.
 Empanadas are one of the most important staples of this country due to the wide array of varieties.

 The empanadas seen in Argentina today originate from a Spanish dish from the fifteenth century where travelers used easy-to-carry bread and filled it with a variety of ingredients.
 Eventually it evolved into a popular gastronomic item and spread across the world.
 Variations of empanadas both inside and outside of Argentina include the empanada gallega (Galician empanada), a large round meat pie made most commonly with tuna and mackerel (caballa in Spanish).

 Vegetables and salads are also eaten by Argentines; tomatoes, onions, lettuce, eggplants, squashes, and zucchini are common side dishes.

 Italian staples, such as pizza and pasta, are eaten as commonly as beef.
-Fideos (noodles), tallarines (fettuccine and tagliatelle), ñoquis (gnocchi) are traditionally served on the 29th day of the month, ravioles, and canelones (cannelloni) can be bought freshly made in many establishments in the larger cities.
+Fideos (noodles), tallarines (fettuccine and tagliatelle), and ñoquis (gnocchi) are traditionally served on the 29th day of the month.
+Ravioles and canelones (cannelloni) can be bought freshly made in many establishments in the larger cities.
 Italian-style ice cream is served in large parlours and even drive-through businesses.
 Other Italian staples are polenta, tarta pascualina, and pastafrola.

 In Chubut, the Welsh community is known for its teahouses, offering scones and torta galesa, which is rather like torta negra.